Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 - **Zonal operations** analyze values within defined zones, such as calculating average elevation within a watershed.
 - **Incremental operations** apply iterative calculations or cumulative functions over space or time (e.g. cumulative cost surfaces).

 There are various Python libraries that can be used for map algebra.
-Here, we are focusing on `xarray`, `xarray-spatial` and `rasterstats` libraries that provide numerous useful functionalities to conduct focal, local, global, zonal and incremental operations using raster data.
+Here, we are focusing on `xarray`, `xarray-spatial` and `xvec` libraries that provide numerous useful functionalities to conduct focal, local, global, zonal and incremental operations using raster data.
 In the following, we will apply map algebra to Digital Elevation Model (DEM) raster data obtained from Eastern Finland to gain knowledge of the topography in this area.
 In addition, we will learn how it is possible to conduct suitability analysis to find an optimal location to build a new summer house based on specific criteria, and how to conduct path finding on raster data to find least-cost route between two locations across the raster cost surface.

 <!-- #region -->
 ## Focal operations